 Welcome to Coyote Creek!
 We are a small neighborhood elementary school in Highlands Ranch, Colorado.
-We opened our doors in 1995, and our first principal was our Douglas County School Board president, Mr. David Ray!
+We opened our doors in 1995, and our first principal was our Douglas County School Board Member, Mr. David Ray!
 Throughout the years, Coyote Creek has remained a high achieving school that has been awarded the John Irwin School of Excellence award as well as the Governor's Distinguished Award.

 At Coyote Creek, we focus on educating the whole child, and have a fantastic program of specials where students participate in art, library, physical education, and music.
 We have an amazing and supportive parent community, PTO, and SAC.
 Our academic resources include Jan Richardson's guided reading, EnVision Math, Step Up to Writing, STEMscopes Science, and more.
 We are also proud to be a 1:1 device school where students have access to quality technological resources including iPads and Chromebooks.

 We are proud to be coyotes, and are excited to welcome you to a new school year!

 WOW!
 I feel like I am home.
 After teaching at Coyote Creek for seven years (at the beginning of the century, 2000-2007), I have spent time honing my craft as an educator and learning how | want to lead a community of young learners into the future.
 The last 13 years have prepared me for this next adventure.
 I was chosen to be on the core team to open a new elementary school, became an elementary school assistant principal and interim principal for two years, then decided to try something different and have spent the last six years as an assistant principal at a middle school in a neighboring school district.
 I am humbled and honored that your interview team chose me to help lead your community for the foreseeable future.